kanishkdw/Node.js-Application-with-Docker/README.md

     `npm install`
 **Note- All the command need to be run while in the root directory that is node-project.

 ## Step 2.
-Create a Dockerimage and the Docker container
+Create a Docker image and the Docker container
  Run the below command to build the image

     sudo docker build -t your_dockerhub_username/nodejs-image-demo .